clessn/livre-outils/README.md

 ## Render book

-To render the book to pdf, in your terminal, run `quarto render --to pdf`
+To render the book to pdf, in your terminal, run `quarto render`